Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective: Introduction

+However, compared to existing literature, the research on the fusion of local measurements has not been thoroughly investigated for discrete-time linear systems due to the following challenges: \begin{enumerate} \item Designing the filter structure and information fusion strategies using local measurements is challenging while ensuring the filter performance.

+\item Existing gain design methods for directed graphs \cite{battistelli2014kullback,battistelli2014consensus} face complexities in applications, and developing an effective distributed design method is crucial.

+\item It is necessary to explore the performance gap between the proposed filter and the centralized filter, with a particular focus on the convergence rate regarding the fusion step number. \end{enumerate}

-Motivated by the aforementioned observations, this paper aims to propose a consensus-on-only-measurement distributed filter over directed graphs, and furnish comprehensive performance analysis of the proposed distributed filter.
-The main contributions of this paper are summarized below: \begin{enumerate} \item A novel consensus-on-only-measurement distributed filter (COMDF) over directed graphs is proposed for discrete-time systems under the collectively observability condition, and an augmented leader-following measurement fusion strategy is presented to estimate the other sensors' measurements.
-Transmitting only measurements eliminates the need for the computation and transmission of numerous matrices.
-Additionally, the properties of the measurement estimate error and the state estimate error are presented (\textbf{Proposition~\ref{lemma measurement estimation error}~and~\ref{lemma ek pk}}).
+Motivated by the above observations, this paper aims to propose a novel consensus-based distributed filter over directed graphs using a dynamic averaging algorithm, and provides a comprehensive performance analysis of the proposed distributed filter.
+The main contributions of this paper are summarized below: \begin{enumerate} \item We propose a novel consensus-based distributed filter using an augmented leader-following information fusion strategy over directed graphs under the collectively observability condition.
+Compared to the existing literature \cite{olfati2007distributed,yang2017stochastic,battilotti2020asymptotically,battistelli2014kullback, olfati2009kalman,battistelli2014consensus,duan2022distributed}, this filter provides a novel filter structure that has been rarely studied.

-\item The parameter design methods are provided, including a distributed design method for each sensor's consensus gain and the establishment of a lower bound of the fusion step (\textbf{Theorem~\ref{theo l0 l}}).
-Compared to the unified design method \cite{duan2022distributed}, the proposed distributed design method exclusively relies on local information, facilitating the distributed usage without the need for global information.
-The lower bound of the fusion step illuminates the necessary conditions to guarantee the uniformly upper bound of the estimation error covariance.
+\item Under the coupling between the measurement estimation error and the state estimation error, we provide gain design methods that rely solely on local information.
+Additionally, we derive the lower bound for the fusion step number (\textbf{Theorem~\ref{theo l0 l}}).

-\item The impact of the fusion step on the steady-state performance of COMDF is analyzed under the conditions involving the spectral radius and the spectral norm of the communication matrix.
-The lower bounds of the convergence rates of the steady-state performance gap between COMDF and the centralized filter are provided with the fusion step approaching infinity.
-Particularly, under the spectral norm condition, the convergence rate is at least as fast as exponential convergence (\textbf{Theorem~\ref{theorem exponential convergence}}).
-Additionally, the transient performance is also discussed with the fusion step tending to infinity (\textbf{Theorem~\ref{theorem transient performance}}).
+\item We analyze the impact of the fusion step number on the steady-state performance.
+Specifically, we provide the lower bounds on the convergence rates of the steady-state performance gap between the proposed distributed filter and the centralized filter as the fusion step approaches infinity (\textbf{Theorem~\ref{theorem exponential convergence}}). \end{enumerate}